 I first heard this from Christine VanDeVelde, co-author of College Admission: From Application to Acceptance, Step by Step.
 It honestly hadn’t occurred to me that, when people asked me where my oldest son was applying to college, or they asked him, we shouldn’t pipe right up.

-As soon as you recognize that these conversations only need to take place within your family or with a small group of trusted friends and advisors, you will feel instantly lighter.
-The dentist doesn’t need this information, or your neighbor.
-Other kids’ parents don’t need to know and maybe they will follow your example.
+You will feel instantly lighter as soon as you recognize that these conversations only need to take place within your family or with a small group of trusted friends and advisors.
+The dentist doesn’t need this information or your neighbor.
+Other kids’ parents don’t need to know, and maybe they will follow your example.
 Fair is fair — this means you do not ask your student’s friends where they’re applying unless the friend brings it up or seeks you out for advice.

 COACH YOUR CHILD IN THIS TACTIC RIGHT NOW.
 It helps to have an answer ready to go.
 “Thanks for your interest; I’m still working on my list,” or “I’ll let you know when I have some news.”